-I have already touched upon temperament in the FAQs section; however, I would like to dedicate a separate page to elaborate on temperament because I feel it is essential to understand what is the desired and/or correct Kuvasz temperament and character.
+I have already touched upon temperament in the FAQs section; however, I would like to dedicate a separate page to elaborate on temperament because I feel it is essential to understand what is the desired and/or correct Kuvasz character and temperament.

-As I have mentioned a few times already, I would like to reiterate the importance of a Kuvasz having a STABLE and WELL-BALANCED temperament….but what does this really mean?
+As I have mentioned a few times already, I would like to reiterate the importance of a Kuvasz having a STABLE and WELL-BALANCED temperament….but what does that really mean?

 In order to best comprehend the Kuvasz temperament, one has to acknowledge and understand that the Kuvasz is an ancient breed of LGD (livestock guardian dog) and that its fundamental behaviour and temperament stems from centuries of strict selection.
 The key to understanding the Kuvasz temperament is to understand what is required and expected of LGDs in general.

 A Kuvasz should be confident, self-assured, and able to remain calm and composed in any situation, setting or environment.
 The Kuvasz should have a very highly developed sense of situational awareness and ability to think critically and independently in various scenarios.
 This means that they can often differentiate between a real and perceived threat.
 A confident and stable Kuvasz will not attack anyone unnecessarily or unprovoked.
 It is often dogs that are lacking confidence and are fearful that lash out and potentially cause problems.

 On the other hand, when a real threat or situation arises where a dog needs to protect, a proper Kuvasz should then be an uncompromising guardian that shows bravery, great tenacity and does not back down until the threat is neutralized or the situation is diffused.
 Therefore, a proper Kuvasz must have "nerves of steel" and not be swayed or halted by anything when called upon to protect.
 As the Hungarian saying goes “még az ördögtöl sem hátrál meg” – translated - “it (Kuvasz) does not back down even from the devil”.